nagarajpandith/nagarajpandith.in/README.md

 ## Personal Website
 [WIP] This is my personal website.
 It is a work in progress.
-Being built with Next.js, Typescript, Sanity CMS, and Tailwind CSS.
+Being built with Next.js, Typescript, and Tailwind CSS.